mogoh/godot-exercises/minimal_enet_multiplayer/README.md

 This is a simple Godot project to demonstrate server-client connection on high-level API with UDP based ENet library.
-It contains a basic chat functionallity and displays connection changes.
+It contains a basic chat functionality and displays connection changes.

 ![](docs/screenshot.png)